blackfennec-org/blackfennec/docs/source/project/standards/quality_assurance.rst

 Usability Tests
 ^^^^^^^^^^^^^^^
 On top of all the functional testing conducted as described above, we also undertake usability studies.
 These tests are usually performed at the end of a project with the goal of having each :ref:`persona <personas>` represented by at least one participant.
-The templates can found :ref:`here <usability_test_template>` and the protocols :ref:`here <usability_study>`.
+The templates can found :ref:`here <usability_test_template>` and the protocols :ref:`here <usability_study_v0_6>`.